 Residential trees have extensive root systems under the ground.
 This presents the potential for damaging exterior drainpipes that can back up and cause a host of problems within the sewer system.
 Here again, the dark, moist drain environment is ideal for mold to grow and flourish.

-A proper inspection will check for general water damage around the home – this would include the exterior siding, brickwork, and any paint coverings.
+A proper mold inspection in Toronto will check for general water damage around the home – this would include the exterior siding, brickwork, and any paint coverings.
 Signs of water damage appear as peeling, bubbling, or even dislodging of bricks.
 Longer-term water damage may be beneath the surface.

 One of the key items on a mold inspection checklist is to check for patches of paint discoloration or staining.
 Typically, these are found on the ceiling in the bathroom or laundry room.
 In more serious cases, mold stains may appear on the ceiling as a result of damage in the space above.